Reporting

 The medals are valid for one year.
 Each new evaluation updates the score, so it is possible to improve or lose a medal depending on the company’s performance and data quality.

-This dynamic reinforces the idea that EcoVadis is not a one-off audit but a continuous improvement process.
+This dynamic reinforces the idea that EcoVadis is not a one-off audit but a continuous improvement process, similar to an audit corporate sustainability approach.
 Sustainability practices must be kept updated if you want to maintain or upgrade your medal level.

 Relative Thresholds